CM4all/beng-proxy/doc/bp.rst

   connections to one Remote-WAS application.
 If there are more than that, a timer will incrementally kill excess connections.

+- ``{lhttp,fastcgi,was,multi_was,remote_was}_stock_max_wait``: If the
+  stock wait time goes above this threshold, then further waiters fail with HTTP status "418 Too Many Requests".
+Value is a duration followed by a unit, e.g. :samp:`5s` or :samp:`800ms`.
+By default, there is no maximum wait time.

 - ``http_cache_size``: The maximum amount of memory used by the HTTP cache.
 Set to 0 to disable the HTTP cache.